Whimsy Stick

 From the Training Files

-2-year-old Labrador, jumping that had escalated to knocking elderly family members over
+2-year-old Labrador, jumping 8–12 times per greeting, had knocked over two elderly family members

-Week one: Added a 10-minute structured flirt pole session every evening before the family’s most social period.
-Plus management locked down.
-House line during all high-risk moments.
-Place trained as the door behavior.
-Also, no corrections for jumping.
-So all attention withheld for 30 seconds after any jump, then reset.
+Week one: 10-minute structured flirt pole session every evening before peak social hours.
+Management locked down: house line during all high-risk moments, Place trained as the door behavior, attention withheld for 30 seconds after any jump, then reset.
+Jump count per greeting dropped to 3–5 by day six.
 Week two: Sit-for-greeting trained in low distraction then proofed with family members approaching from inside.
-Plus drive sessions added before weekend guest arrivals.
+Drive sessions added 25 minutes before every guest arrival.

 High drive dog chasing the Whimsy Stick Rugged XL flirt pole during a structured drive session that drains arousal before high-risk greetings